 I’m lucky enough to use an online learning management system, JupiterEd, which allows me to align assignments with their respective standards.
 This gives me a better picture of how students have progressed with a standard, and which areas they may need reteaching or additional support.

 There are other gradebooks such as Kiddom that allow you use standards-based grading.
 Alternatively you can use a spreadsheet program such as Google Sheets.
-I’m not going to go into the merits of standards-based grading, but I will say that it is the clearest way to “detail students’ general academic performance.”
+I previously wrote about the merits of standards-based grading, and I will reiterate that it is the clearest way to “detail students’ general academic performance.”

 I hope this post gives you some ideas on how to evaluate your grading system so that it informs you as a teacher, as well as your students.
 The subject of grades can be contentious in some circles, but as long as you grade with intent and in a fair and consistent manner, you can feel good knowing that your practices are in place for the benefit of student learning.